See also the articles "Finnish Forestry" and "European environmental policy" in the EHNE.

 Even though research practice often does not reflect this, it has been an argumentative tool of environmental history from the start that ecological processes in no way stop at national borders.
 As we approach our own present time, this certainly applies to the European continent also.
 Borders that are too rigid and that are at best political borders are in any case a hindrance for the analysis of the interrelationships between humans and nature.
 Environmental history cannot and must not therefore be limited to the political space.
 At the same time, space is an environmental historical research category par excellence: woodlands, fields, soils, rivers, seas and their coasts are just some examples.
 They are all mutable, self-dynamic natural foundations and points of departure, which influence and change humans and vice versa.
 Even though very different landscapes can emerge in the minds of humans and be virtually superimposed on the geographically tangible and measurable space, environmental history like most other subdisciplines invariably needs concrete spaces for investigation, if it is to remain demonstrative and if it is to avoid arguing exclusively in terms of the history of ideas.
 However, past natural spaces must be approached with methodological caution.
 They are often difficult to read.
 For example, due to the distinct language and symbols used in them, cartographic representations are not self-explanatory.
 Neither should they be confused with the real thing, not only because they are snapshots that are overtaken by natural change even at the moment they are produced and they are intended to reduce complexity, but also because they often contain mistakes or are guided by specific interests.8

 Just looking at the map of Europe dispels any doubt.
 It is not possible to identify clear and unchanging topographical, geographical or geological borders.
 There is no European environment.
 Instead, we encounter many environments, which are generally not coterminous with national borders.
 Not even the perspective from the outside creates the impression of uniformity.
 The natural spaces could hardly be more diverse.
-Coastal and high-level mountainous regions are as much a part of the continent as lowlands and mid-level mountainous regions, for example the Caucasus as belonging to Europe, then the altitude alone spans a range of about five kilometres, from the highest point of the Alps (Mont Blanc, 4810 metres) to the northern coast of the Caspian Sea, which is 28 metres below sea level.
+Coastal and high-level mountainous regions are as much a part of the continent as lowlands and mid-level mountainous regions, for example the Polish marshlands and the French Massif Central.
+If one does not count the northern Caucasus as belonging to Europe, then the altitude alone spans a range of about five kilometres, from the highest point of the Alps (Mont Blanc, 4810 metres) to the northern coast of the Caspian Sea, which is 28 metres below sea level.
 All of this is also subject to change over the very "long duration".
 The way in which geological activity has shaped this European space and constantly changes it is the object of investigation of the various environmental historical disciplines referred to above.
-It is they who have provided explanations for the location of the Alps, the repeated glacial climatic changes, the continuous change in European flora and fauna, and they help to elucidate the small scale of European landscapes, and the diversity of habitats.9marshlands and the French Massif Central.
-If one does not count the northern
+It is they who have provided explanations for the location of the Alps, the repeated glacial climatic changes, the continuous change in European flora and fauna, and they help to elucidate the small scale of European landscapes, and the diversity of habitats.9

 While most of the continent lies in the temperate latitudes, the climate could scarcely be more varied from north to south and from west to east: the arctic climate in the north; the Mediterranean, at times subtropical conditions in the south, with hot dry summers and mild, wet winters.
 While large parts of western Europe mainly have mild winters and cooler summers, the continental climate predominates in the east, with cold winters and hot summers.
 Climate, as a statistically recordable and measurable dimension, is also bound to space and time, for example, to early modern southern Europe or modern central Europe.
 The basic climatic conditions described above are, of course, not immovable constants.
 Even before historical climatology, we knew that the climate is subject to natural deviations not caused by humans, which in turn influence humans and their actions.
 In his ground-breaking three-volume work La Méditerranée et le Monde Méditerranéen à l'époque de Philippe II first published in 1949, the French historian and leading member of the Annales School Fernand Braudel (1902–1985) had already treated the climate as part of the geographical environment (he referred to this as "milieu"), in which he placed the trends and structures and the history of events.
 He combined the milieu with the concept of the longue durée, the long duration, a field that tends to be more defined by stasis than by change.
 It was not till the second edition published in 1966 that Braudel ascribed considerably more significance to climate changes.
 However, no role was yet attributed to humans as actors in this change.
 In more recent times, humans have left their imprint on the climate, which is why for the last approximately 150 years it must be dealt with in the section on anthropogenic environments.
 The heated debate about whether the modern interglacial has anthropogenic causes and is being amplified by humans is part of this context.
 Emphasizing natural spatial and climatic differences on the European level does not mean that it is impossible to investigate commonalities.
 Thus, similar ecotypes can be identified in small-scale European comparisons.
 Mirco-climatically comparable cultural landscapes and shared histories of (over) utilization beyond political-state allegiances can be investigated: for example, wine-growing regions, types of woodland management, national parks, national conservation areas and mining regions.